Who is thinkSRSD?

 Dr. Leslie Laud, Director

-Leslie Laud’s passion is watching students’ joy bubble over as they more freely express their thoughts and voice on paper, as well as watching teachers become more confident, joyful and empowered in their craft.
-Leslie Laud holds an M.A. in special education and a doctorate in curriculum and teaching, both from Teachers College, Columbia University.
+Leslie Laud teaches graduate courses at Bank Street College of Education.
+She holds an M.A. in special education and a doctorate in curriculum and teaching, both from Teachers College, Columbia University.
 While there, Dr. Laud studied data-informed instructional models, participated in advanced Writers Workshop Institutes and received certification as a school administrator, with a focus on school change.
-She has taught in both special and general education, worked as a school principal, taught at Teachers College and Bank Street College.
-Dr. Laud now consults on writing nationally and internationally, using a blended model to help schools strengthen writing instruction.
-She also publishes on SRSD, and presents frequently at conferences.
+She has taught in both special and general education, worked as a school principal, and taught at Teachers College.
+In addition to teaching courses at Bank Street College, Dr. Laud also consults on writing nationally and internationally, using a blended model to help schools strengthen writing instruction.
+She also publishes regularly in peer reviewed journals, and presents frequently at conferences.

 Pooja Patel, Co-Director